Do I need my own guitar?

 I found a small kid sized guitar made in China for $50 at a discount store.
 Should I buy it?

 -No!!!
 These guitars are garbage and are only fit for firewood.
 The executives of these companies should be forced to play for their meals for the rest of their lives on these poor excuses for musical instruments.
 Avoid them like the plague!

 Where should I go to buy myself or my child a guitar?

--I don’t recommend Guitar Center for the inexperienced.
-While there are honest salespeople there, you may run into someone who’ll take advantage of a customer's lack of knowledge.
+-I don’t recommend the big box, multinational, corporate guitar stores for the inexperienced.
+While there are certainly honest salespeople at these establishments, you may run into someone who’ll take advantage of a customer’s lack of knowledge.
 Do yourself and your community a favor, shop local!
-In Seattle go to Emerald City Guitars, Dusty Strings, or American Music.
+In Seattle go to The Guitar Store, Emerald City Guitars, or American Music.
 These shops have courteous honest staff and a great selection of guitars for beginners.
 Craigslist can be hit or miss.
 Be sure to take someone with guitar experience with you to look at guitars found in the online classifieds.
 Buying a guitar is like buying a car.
 Be sure to haggle some.
-You'll need a tuner, and a case or gig bag, so ask them to throw in the tuner or case, eat the tax, or at the very least give you a guitar strap or some free picks and strings.
+You’ll need a tuner, and a case or gig bag, so ask them to throw in the tuner or case, eat the tax, or at the very least give you a guitar strap or some free picks and strings.
 You can always contact me for advice on shopping for guitars.

 Acoustic or Electric?

 -Both have their advantages and disadvantages.
 Electrics tend to be a little easier to play but require a cable, amplifier, and electricity.
 Acoustics can be a little harder to play (not much) but can be played anywhere, no amp required.
 I teach both, and have an amp here at the studio so you don’t have to lug yours around.